 On August 27, 2019, GasLog entered into a 10-year time charter agreement with Sinolam for the GasLog Singapore.
-The vessel is expected to commence its charter to Sinolam in November 2020.
+The vessel is expected to commence its charter to Sinolam after the vessel's dry-docking and conversion to an FSU.
 Within 30 days of the commencement of the charter, GasLog will be required to offer us the opportunity to purchase the vessel at fair market value as determined pursuant to the omnibus agreement.